Meet the Nourish Staff

 Diana (Dee-ah-nah) joined Nourish in 2020.
 She coordinates work on non-hierarchical knowledge exchange in agroecology.
 She is also co-working with experts by experience to understand what meangingful public participation should look like under the Good Food Nation local food plans.
 She is passionate about exploring what decoloniality means in practice within food systems and using creative methods such as arts-based practices and games in her facilitation.
 When she’s not working with Nourish you can find her dancing or having the slight suspicion that her sourdough starter might really be dead this time.

-Simon works on sustainable nutrition, leading on the Peas Please project in Scotland.
+Simon leads on Nourish’s work on food partnerships, bringing together public, private and third sector stakeholders to collaborate across local and regional food systems.
 His background is in behaviour change responding to the climate emergency, including network support and effective partnership working.
-He is passionate about food, setting up various food surplus cooking projects in Oxford before moving to Edinburgh in 2019.
-When not eating or cooking he likes to run up hills and sit in pubs.
+He is passionate about food and when not growing, eating or cooking, he likes to run up hills and sit in pubs.

 Miesbeth Knottenbelt, Project Officer